SFBS - Sustainable Food & Bioenergy

 View Course Outcomes:

 PREREQUISITE: NUTR 221CS and senior standing or consent of instructor.
-(Sp) This course examines the connections among the food industry, agriculture, and the environment and considers the sustainability of food choices.
-Students gain a systems perspective on current nutrition problems such as hunger, obesity, and disordered eating.
-Students conduct independent research
+(Sp) This cross-disciplinary course examines the connections among the food industry, agriculture, and the environment and considers the sustainability of food choices.
+Students gain a systems perspective on nutrition problems while completing a research project aimed at providing actionable insights for practitioners

 View Course Outcomes: